 - 4.1 Program Leadership Requirements - 4.1.a.
-Each residency program must have a single residency program director (RPD) who must be a pharmacist from a practice site involved in the program or from the sponsoring organization. - Adam Sawyer, HH Lead Clinical Pharmacy Specialist, is the PGY-1 RPD. - 4.1.b.
-The RPD must establish and chair a residency advisory committee (RAC) specific to that program. - Adam Sawyer serves as the RAC chair, with assistance from a designated assistant - 4.1.c.
-The RPD may delegate, with oversight, to one or more individuals [(e.g., residency program coordinator(s)] administrative duties/activities for the conduct of the residency program. - A designated pharmacist serves in the role as residency assistance - 4.1.d.
-For residencies conducted by more than one organization (e.g., two organizations in a partnership) or residencies offered by a sponsoring organization (e.g., a college of pharmacy, hospital) in cooperation with one or more practice sites: - 4.1.e.(1) A single RPD must be designated in writing by responsible representatives of each participating organization. - 4.1.e.(2) The agreement must include definition of: - 4.1.e.(2)(a) responsibilities of the RPD; and, - 4.1.e.(2)(b) NOT APPLICABLE: RPD's accountability to the organizations and/or practice site(s) - 4.2 Residency Program Directors' Eligibility
+Each residency program must have a single residency program director (RPD) who must be a pharmacist from a practice site involved in the program or from the sponsoring organization. - Adam Sawyer, HH Lead Clinical Pharmacy Specalist, is the PGY-2 Critical Care Residency RPD. - 4.1.b.
+The RPD may delegate, with oversight, the administrative duties/activities for the conduct of the residency program to one or more individuals (e.g., residency program coordinator). - A designated pharmacist serves in the role as residency assistant - 4.1.c.
+For residencies conducted by more than one organization (e.g., two organizations in a partnership) or residencies offered by a sponsoring organization (e.g., a college of pharmacy, hospital) in cooperation with one or more practice sites: - 4.1.c.(1) A single RPD must be designated in writing by responsible representatives of each participating organization. - 4.1.c.(2) The agreement must include definition of: - 4.1.c.(2)(a) responsibilities of the RPD; and, - 4.1.c.(2)(b) NOT APPLICABLE: RPD's accountability to the organizations and/or practice site(s) - 4.2 Residency Program Directors' Eligibility